iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 | 1 | Updated Code         | CLIP w RN50 - rot90 - *λ-equitune*   |                  16.58 |               64.77 |
 | 2 | equivariant equitune | CLIP w RN50 - rot90                  |                  16.58 |               40.93 |

 *Table n: Image classification results using the author's original and our modified code base on the ISIC 2018 medical dataset*

-#### 4.5.2 Extended NLG task
+### 4.6 Extended Natural Language Generation task

 Additionally, the authors formalized a group-theoretic approach to fairness in Natural Language Generation (NLG) task.
 Previous work has shown that Large Language Models (LLMs), such as GPT-2, are biased towards certain demographic groups in their generations (Sheng et al, 2019; Prates, Avelar, and Lamb, 2020; Henderson et al, 2018).
 While there was notable effort put into evaluating bias in LLMs (Sheng et al, 2019; Nadeem, Bethke, and Reddy 2021; Abid, Farooqi, and Zou, 2021), little has been done to theoretically study the mitigation of this bias and allow for a generalizable approach.